 There are two FDA-approved drugs to treat tardive dyskinesia, Ingrezza (valbenazine) and Austedo (deutetrabenazine).
 These medications were approved in 2017 and are known as VMAT2 inhibitors (vesicular monoamine transporter 2 inhibitors).
 They work by blocking a protein called VMAT2 which controls how much of the monoamine, particularly neurotransmitters, is stored in each neuron and how much is released.
 VMAT2 inhibitors block VMAT2 which means there is a lower amount of neurotransmitters available and involuntary movements should be reduced.
+(As of late January 2021, Austedo (deutetrabenazine) is available in China.)

 The following medications (this is not an all-inclusive list) are not FDA-approved for tardive dyskinesia, but have shown some benefit in some people: